Academics

 Students register for classes by using the ONE.UF online system.
 It is the student's responsibility to make sure they are registered for all their required coursework:

-• Note 2: DEPT in the section number means department-controlled courses.
+- Note 2: DEPT in the section number means department-controlled courses.
 You need to contact that department to register.
-Contact Amanda if you want to register for PMCB DEPT classes (for example, PCB7979 (Advanced Research, etc.)
+Contact Emily if you want to register for PMCB DEPT classes (for example, PCB7979 (Advanced Research, etc.)

 Students are required to update their emergency contact information in the myUFL system every 4 months.
 Not doing so will put hold on student's records, including not being able to register for classes.